 Following a successful assessment, you (as the young person’s carer) will receive on-going support from our team, including support visits and training.

 Get in touch

 If you have a young person living with you, and they are not a close relative, you need to contact us.

-The Leicestershire Safeguarding Children Board has further information on private fostering.
+The Leicestershire Safeguarding Children Partnership has further information on private fostering.